UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 Because every rank writes its own data, each rank also encodes its own piece of the data.
 Subsequently, the decoder needs to know the *offsets to each piece* to be able to reconstruct the data as intended.
 For this purpose, an additional *offset data file* will be generated for each *attribute*.
+The offsets are a number of bytes and the offset data file will be dumped to the disk in a RAW encoded binary.

 <table style="width:97%;">
 <caption> Parameters accepted by the NGPF Domain Decomposition Header.</caption>